Why Is My Website Slow? (8 Causes And Fixes)

 But using a share button for every single social platform is a problem.

 Solution: Only use platforms that perform the best

-If you know that your content doesn’t get many shares on Google+ or Reddit, eliminate those buttons from your plugin.
+If you know that your content doesn’t get many shares on Pinterest or Reddit, eliminate those buttons from your plugin.